open-contracting-extensions/ocds_tariffs_extension/README.md

 The tariff model builds upon the metrics extension, allowing an array of tariff items, each with an identifier, title, period, value, units and an arbitrary set of dimensions.

-For example, if the toll for a road bridge varies based on (a) the type of vehicle; and (b) the time of day; an implementation of the tariff extension may create new fields for `dimension/vehicleType` and `dimension/timeOfDay`, populating these according to local codelists.
+For example, if the toll for a road bridge varies based on (a) the type of vehicle; and (b) the time of day; an implementation of the tariff extension may create new fields for `dimensions.vehicleType` and `dimensions.timeOfDay`, populating these according to local codelists.
 In PPP cases, these additional dimensions may mirror those used in the estimated demand and other metrics sections.

 ### Worked example